What is Advising

-- Classes: Prepare a tentative written schedule ahead of time so that you can discuss your classes in more depth with your adviser.
+- Classes: Prepare a tentative written schedule ahead of time so that you can discuss your classes in more depth with your advisor.
 Course listings are available on the One Stop website prior to the start of registration, so make sure to take a look at what is being offered and compare it to the remaining coursework on your academic profile.

 - Deadlines & Registration: Be mindful of important deadlines for the semester.
-If you have questions regarding add/drop and withdrawal deadlines, please let your adviser know.
+If you have questions regarding add/drop and withdrawal deadlines, please let your advisor know.
 This information can also be found on the academic calendar.

-- Take Control: Academic advisers serve as a support system to provide you with options, resources, and important program information.
+- Take Control: Academic advisors serve as a support system to provide you with options, resources, and important program information.
 What you ultimately choose to do in terms of class scheduling and course selection is your decision.
 Each student is unique and we want to help you find the right balance that works for you.